 Recipe

-A piece of homemade Blackberry Cobbler on a plate with a scoop of vanilla ice cream and a spoon.
+A piece of an easy Blackberry Cobbler recipe served on a plate with a scoop of vanilla ice cream and a dusting of cinnamon.

 Prep 10 minutes